 Battlecards are often provided to teams when they are not needed, such as at a Sales Kickoff (SKO) event.
 The majority probably won’t read the content, few will actually remember it, and even less will want to go looking for a battlecard when it’s time to compete for a deal.

-The data might not be accurate anymore
+The data might not no longer be accurate

 Battlecards are rarely refreshed and updated.
 They’re often saved as a static document and left unused until they’re necessary.
 This leads to stale, out-of-date cards that leave people disappointed when they’re actually looked at.

-A New Way to Generate Competitive Battlecards
+A New Way to Utilize Sales Battlecards

 How 1up replaces battlecards with Q&A